Economy of Moldova

-The economy of Moldova is an emerging upper-middle income economy, Moldova is a landlocked Eastern European country, bordered by Ukraine on the East and Romania to the West.
-It is a former Soviet republic and today a candidate member to the European Union.
+Moldova has an emerging, upper-middle income economy, It is a landlocked Eastern European country, bordered by Ukraine on the East and Romania to the West.
+It is a former Soviet republic and is a candidate member to the European Union.

-Background
+History

 On 2 January 1992, Moldova introduced a market economy, liberalising prices, which resulted in huge inflation.
 In 1993, a national currency, the Moldovan leu, was introduced to replace the Soviet rouble.
 The economic fortunes of Moldova began to change in 2001; since then the country has seen a steady annual growth of between 5% and 10%.
 Remittances from Moldovans abroad account for a quarter of Moldova's GDP, one of the highest percentages in the world.